arkency/posts/posts/2014-08-03-using-ruby-range-with-custom-classes.md

 What does my boss say? 😉He says that knowing about things such as next and previous month is not the responsibility of `YearMonth` class but rather something above (conceptually higher) like a `Calendar`.
 It's not that `May 2014` knows that the next month in a year is `June 2014` but rather the calendar knows about it.
 I find it an interesting point of view.
 What do you think?

-## TODO: Title
+## `YearMonth`

-So because I always miss this proper abstraction I created my own
+Ok, enough with the digressions.
+The main topic was using custom class with `Range`.
+Let's have an exemplary class.

 ```
 #!ruby